frenkxs/Enron-fraud/readme.md

 ```
 I created the email-related features by 'thinking like a human' - simply by looking at 'what would make sense' given the data.
 Conversely, the financial features were driven by 'computer thinking' - by looking mostly at the disctibutions of the values and how they differ for pois and non-pois.

-In the end, my intitial set of features contained 16 features.
+In the end, my features_list contained 16 features.
 I then run these 16 features through PCA (as part of my pipeline) to further reduce their dimension.

+### Testing (new) features

+The newly created features - taken together as a whole - have significant impact on the model performance.
+Taking only the initial 10 features and using the same tuning procedure, the model performed poorly: although precision ranged well over 0.6, recall rarelly exceeded 0.17.

+How important the individual features are and how much they improve (or indeed contravene) the resulting model required additional thorough testing.
+Using all 16 features, the model had solid performance of around 0.3 - 0.4 for both precision and recall.
+However, they were two problems:  (1) My gridSearch CV didn't produce consistent results and the resulting algorithm didn't perform consistently (the performance could jump from 0.25 to 0.45, depending on the particular run of my gridsearchCV), (2) the feature importances produced by my Decision Tree algorithm were zero for all but three features.

+This suggested that some of the features were introducing to the model random noise, rather than improving its performance.
+I decided to cut down on both the number of features and the number of components to keep after PCA (the best performing model I could get at this stage had PCA'a n_components = 10, even though the Decision Tree algorithm effectively used only three - the importance of the other components was zero).

+After a second round of testing, I ended up with eleven features: the three new financial features  (restricted_stock_v_total_payments, restricted_stock_v_salary, salary_v_bonus) actually reduced the overall performance of the model as did the email features - to_messages and from_messages.
+Those five features thus didn't fulfill the expectation invested in them and had to leave the elite club of the final features.

 ## Algorithm selection